Conditional Local Importance by Quantile Expectations: Real Data Experiments

-We now demonstrate the use of CLIQUE on individual data points, with a focus on the first two observations.
-From Figure \ref{fig:lichen_local}, we see that the CLIQUE value of PctVegCov has the strongest implications for observation 1, while MinTempAve and ACONIF do not appear among the top variables.
-Observation 2 aligns more with the global story, having MinTempAve as the top variable and ACONIF on the list.
-The SHAP values somewhat agree with these, although they prioritize strong global variables a bit more.
-LIME heavily emphasizes global variables here.
-SHAP values appear to blend the CLIQUE values of Figure \ref{fig:lichen_local} and the global importances from Figure \ref{fig:lichen_global}.

-\subsection{MNIST Digit Classification.}
+\subsection{MNIST Digit Classification}

-As another illustrative example, we analyze a down-sampled version of the MNIST Digit test dataset \cite{mnist} available from scikit-learn \cite{scikit-learn}.
+As another illustrative example, we analyze a down-sampled version of the MNIST Digit test dataset \citep{mnist} available from scikit-learn \citep{scikit-learn}.
 This dataset consists of 64 features, each a pixel value, with x and y-coordinates ranging from 1 to 8.
 These pixel values help determine which hand-drawn digit each observation corresponds to.
-Since this is a multi-class problem, SHAP and LIME are not natively adapted to provide local importances.
-An example plot of digits is show in Figure \ref{fig:mnist_dat}.
+Since this is a multi-class problem, it offers a prime example for illustrating~\ref{P4} in CLIQUE, while SHAP and LIME are not natively adapted to provide local importances.
+An example plot of digits is shown in Figure~\ref{fig:mnist_dat}.
 We train a Random Forest model on this data to obtain CLIQUE values.
-Results for the top permutation-based global importance variables and PDPs are shown in Figure \ref{fig:mnist_global}.
+Results for the top permutation-based global importance variables and PDPs are shown in Figure~\ref{fig:mnist_global}.

-Figure~\ref{fig:mnist_global} shows that \texttt{x4y6} and \texttt{x3y6} are two of the most important variables for classifying digits and they neighbor each other.
+The global results show that \texttt{x4y6} and \texttt{x3y6} are two of the most important variables for classifying digits and they neighbor each other.
 The \texttt{x4y6} PDP in Figure~\ref{fig:mnist_global} shows a distinct region of changing probabilities for low values followed by a plateau effect after about 4.5.
 The \texttt{x3y6} PDP shows a clear crossing pattern at a value of about 7.5.
 These results suggest the possibility that \texttt{x4y6} may be more or less important for low or high values of \texttt{x3y6}.
 They especially imply that \texttt{x3y6} may be more or less important for low or high values of \texttt{x4y6}.

-The boxplots in Figure \ref{fig:mnist_boxv} show that \texttt{x4y6} has a greater importance when \texttt{x3y6} is less than $7.5$. \texttt{x3y6} has a greater importance when \texttt{x4y6} is less than $4.5$.
+The left-panel boxplots in Figure~\ref{fig:mnist_box} show that \texttt{x4y6} has a greater importance when \texttt{x3y6} is less than $7.5$, while \texttt{x3y6} has a greater importance when \texttt{x4y6} is less than $4.5$.
 These results imply an interaction between these pixels, where each pixel value is more important when the other has a lower value.
-This behavior is similar to results seen in the AND Gate data of Section~\ref{sub:and}.
+This behavior is similar to results seen in the AND Gate data of Section~\ref{ss3:and}.